 Le Sudare est un rideau used in Japanese homes.
 It is made of horizontal slats of wood, bamboo, rush, straw, among others.
 In older houses, the ropes are fitted with large iron hooks.

-In addition to being beautiful, the Sudare is extremely functional, since it protected Japanese house interior Sun, insects and rain.
-The gaps between the bamboos allow the entry of wind, leaving your room airy.
+In addition to being beautiful, the Sudare is extremely functional, since it protected Japanese house interior sun, insects and rain.
+The spaces between the bamboos allow the entry of the wind, leaving your room airy.